Your Pregnancy GuideYour Pregnancy Guide pdf

 How are the test results given?

-How do I interpret a positive Caloifornia NT Screening test and a negative MaterniT21?
+How do I interpret a positive California NT Screening test and a negative NIPT?

 Multiply the result by 72.
-If you have a 1 in 80 risk of Trisomy 21 with the California Prenatal screening test, the new risk becomes a 1 in 5760.
+If you have a 1 in 80 risk of Trisomy 21 with the California Prenatal screening test, the new risk becomes 1 in 5760.
 With a risk of 1 in 80 (1.25% chance of Down syndrome), there is a 98.75% chance the baby does not have Trisomy 21.
-With the addition of a negative MaternitT21 the risk decreases to .01%.
+With the addition of a negative NIPT, the risk decreases to .01% chance of Down syndrome.

 What if I have a positive result?